-Striv customizes each platforms for the specific partner school they are working with.
+Striv customizes each platform for the specific partner school they are working with.
 Striv designs each platform with the logos, colors, and so on to match.
 This is the work of their web design team.
-However, the core of the services available on these platforms are provided by DaCast via the API.
+However, the core of the services available on these platforms is provided by Dacast via the API.
 API code underlies every button and function.

-For users who don’t want to use the API, DaCast offers a simplified feature called Partner portal.
+For users who don’t want to use the API, Dacast offers a simplified feature called the Partner portal.
 Using this feature, users create sub-accounts for any Pro, Premium, or event-based plan with more than 20 TB of bandwidth.
-You can program these sub-accounts with custom bandwidth and access, add custom branding, and remove references to DaCast.
+You can program these sub-accounts with custom bandwidth and access, add custom branding, and remove references to Dacast.

 Managing content uploading and single sign-on for corporate users